shakkathir/AWSArch/2021/SAP.md

     Global Accelerator, a service that provides fixed entry points to your application*
 > #nlb
 * There is no security group associated with an NLB
+* Note that NLBs do not have security groups configured and pass connections straight to EC2 instances with the source IP of the client preserved (when registered by instance-id).
+* With NLBs, when you register EC2 instances as targets, you must ensure that the security groups for these instances allow traffic on both the listener port and the health check port
 > #waf
 * WAF cannot be configured to directly trigger a Lambda function
 > #endpoints

+There are
 * VPC Gateway Endpoint
 * VPC Interface Endpoint
 * VPC Service Endpoint

+> accelerator

+There are
+ * S3 Transfer accelerator
+ * Global accelerator
 ## Storage
 > #ebs
 > Neal  Storage Section - Q3  2021-09-18 13:04:28
 * The volume should be configured with 1-TB as gp2 volumes provide *3 IOPS per GB, 3000 IOPS / TB* which will allow the full 3,000 IOPS to be achieved.
 * This HDD volume type supports a maximum of 500 IOPS per volume.

->[aws link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)Between a minimum of 100 IOPS (at 33.33 GiB and below) and a maximum of 16,000 IOPS (at 5,334 GiB and above), baseline performance scales linearly at 3 IOPS per GiB of volume size.
+> #ebs Between a minimum of 100 IOPS (at 33.33 GiB and below) and a maximum of 16,000 IOPS (at 5,334 GiB and above), baseline performance scales linearly at 3 IOPS per GiB of volume size.
 AWS designs gp2 volumes to deliver their provisioned performance 99% of the time.
-A gp2 volume can range in size from 1 GiB to 16 TiB.
+A gp2 volume can range in size from 1 GiB to 16 TiB.  [aws link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)
 * EFS will be much more expensive than using a gp2 volume
 ___
 > #s3 #s3-acls #s3-public-access